this-is-tobi/homelab/docs/03-installation.md

 ![gitops-02](images/gitops-02.drawio.png)

 ## Known issues

-At the moment, `mattermost` and `outline` images are not `arm64` compatible so their deployment are using custom mirror image with compatibility (see. [this repo](https://github.com/this-is-tobi/multiarch-mirror) and and associated Argocd applications).
+At the moment, `mattermost` and `outline` images are not `arm64` compatible so their deployment are using custom mirror image with compatibility (see. [this repo](https://github.com/this-is-tobi/multiarch-mirror) and associated ArgoCD applications).

 The [official Harbor helm chart](https://artifacthub.io/packages/helm/harbor/harbor) cannot be used due to arm64 incompatibility, the [Bitnami distribution](https://artifacthub.io/packages/helm/bitnami/harbor) is used instead.